Luana Da Silva, LCSW

 Sarah Gallup, LPC

-I am a Licensed Professional Counselor with training in Eye Movement Desensitization and Reprocessing (EMDR) therapy and David Grand’s Brainspotting- both treatment approaches to healing trauma.
-As a foundation, I utilize GCCS’ Relational Attachment Integration (RAI) Developmental Trauma model, which is based on Pia Mellody’s PIT and Somatic therapy and focuses on CoDependency and Relational Trauma.
+I am a Licensed Professional Counselor with training in Francine Shapiro’s Eye Movement Desensitization and Reprocessing (EMDR) therapy, David Grand’s Brainspotting, and Peter Levine’s Somatic Experiencing- all treatment approaches to healing trauma.
+As a foundation, I also utilize GCCS’ Relational Attachment Integration (RAI) Developmental Trauma model, which is based on Pia Mellody’s PIT model for CoDependency and Relational Trauma.
 Through training with Heatherash Amara, I am a Warrior Heart Practice Facilitator, whose method helps in untangling the emotions and agreements held from past hurts.

-I take an individualized, integrative approach to therapy and understand there is no cookie-cutter way to recovery.
+I take an individualized, integrative approach to therapy and understand there are many paths to recovery.
 We may conceptualize, gain understanding, and make connections through the lens of person-centered, psychodynamic, existential, and family system focused theories.
 I also invite clients to add mindfulness, yoga, expressive arts, and group therapy as mediums through which to nurture their mind, body, and spirit connection.
-Befriending your body and reparenting your inner child will be important parts of our work together.